President Gotabaya Rajapaksa flees Sri Lanka amid public revolt; Acting President Wickremesinghe declares emergency | Politics

 ''I am now imposing a State of Emergency and a Curfew,'' he said in a special televised statement adding that threats by fascists must be countered.

-Wickremesinghe said he instructed the security forces to enforce the emergency and curfew to bring the situation to normalcy, adding that a committee comprising the heads of armed forces had been given the responsibility of doing so with zero political intervention.
+Wickremesinghe said he has instructed the security forces to enforce the emergency and curfew to bring the situation to normalcy, adding that a committee comprising the heads of armed forces have been given the responsibility in doing so with zero political intervention.

 He also pledged that he would step down as Prime Minister when an all-party government is formed.

+However, the development enraged anti-government protesters, who wanted both the President and Prime Minister to quit over mishandling the economy.
+Thousands of protesters waving Lankan flags defied the emergency and surrounded the building of the PM Office.

+The police fired tear gas on protesters who broke through a barricade and stormed the prime minister's office, calling for his resignation.

-He said he was alarmed by the information received by the intelligence services.
+Wickremesinghe said he was alarmed by the inputs received by the intelligence services.

-''Despite the President leaving, and measures are taken to elect a new President, some groups in the struggle have organized to take over the Prime Minister's Office, and surround the Air Force Commander's residence to provide an Air Force plane for the President to fly to the Maldives.
-They had also decided to surround the Navy Commander's residence and Army Commander's residence.
-These groups tried to obtain control of the country," he added.
+''Despite the President leaving, and measures taken to elect a new President, some groups in the struggle have organised to take over the Prime Minister’s Office, and surround the Air Force Commander’s residence for providing an Air Force plane for the President to fly to the Maldives.
+They had also decided to surround the Navy Commander’s residence and Army Commander’s residence.
+These groups tried to obtain control of the country,” he added.

 He ordered the security forces to arrest people acting in a riotous manner.

+In a statement, Sirisena said that it is the responsibility of the armed forces to protect the people who are engaged in the struggle.

+''A MP with one seat is appointed as PM.
+Now the same person is appointed as acting President.
+This is the Rajapaksa style of democracy.
+What a farce.
+What a tragedy,” Leader of the Opposition Sajith Premadasa tweeted.

-Earlier, President Rajapaksa left the country along with his wife and two security officers on a military jet, a brief statement from the Sri Lanka Air Force said.
+Earlier, a brief statement from the Sri Lanka Air Force said that President Rajapaksa left the country along with his wife and two security officers on a military jet and added that it was done with complete approval from the ministry of defence.

-''On government request and in terms of powers available to a President under the Constitution, with complete approval from the ministry of defense, the President, his wife, and two security officials were provided a Sri Lanka Air Force plane to depart from the Katunayake international airport for the Maldives in the early hours of July 13,'' the statement said.
+Rajapaksa, who enjoys immunity from prosecution while he is president, fled the country before resigning to avoid the possibility of arrest by the new government.

 Rajapaksa's escape to the Maldives was negotiated by the Maldivian Majlis (Parliament) Speaker and former president Mohamed Nasheed, sources in the Maldives capital Male said.

-The Maldivian government argues that Rajapaksa is still the President of Sri Lanka and that he hasn't resigned or handed over his powers to a successor.
+The Maldivian government's argument is that Rajapaksa is still the President of Sri Lanka, and that he hasn't resigned or handed over his powers to a successor.
 Therefore, if he wanted to travel to the Maldives, it could not have been denied, sources said.

+The Maldives government has not yet officially commented on his presence in the island nation.

+However, the Maldives National Party (MNP) leader and former Maldives foreign minister Dunya Maumoon said it was very disappointing that the Maldivian government did not care about the sentiments of the Sri Lankan people.

 Communications Director at the Parliament Secretariat, Hassan Ziyau, said Parliament was not aware of the matter.